18F/usmc-cloud-pa/week5.md

 Week 5 Ship - USMC/18F Cloud PA - Jun 21, 2019
 ==============================================

-Week 5 Ship: June 21, 2019
 Hi everyone,

 This week marks the end to our initial round of research as well as the mid-point of this project.
 The project was originally scheduled for 8 weeks and will actually be spread across 10 calendar weeks given OOO.
 Today, we presented a subset of our findings so far.
 Next week, we’ll be sharing an expanded set for your feedback.
 We’ll also be charting out a course for the remainder of this project given what we learned in today’s Mid-project Review as well as discussion with C4 leadership.
 Read on for more details...

 What we’re reading:

 "Are there members of a community who, against all odds, have figured out a way to solve a problem, with no additional resources, much better than their peers?"
-The Positive Deviance Approach, explained by Dr. Arvind Singhal here.
+The Positive Deviance Approach, as [explained by Dr. Arvind Singhal](https://www.youtube.com/watch?v=n-NAvN-PLW0).

 This week we:
 * Conducted more interviews as part of our research plan